Will I Owe Income Tax on My Social Security Retirement Benefits?

 Mike Heatwole

-Mike is a Certified Financial Planner™ and founder of The Dala Group.
-He graduated from Illinois Institute of Technology with a bachelor’s degree in Civil Engineering and a master’s degree in Structural Engineering.
-Prior to founding The Dala Group, Mike’s financial planning career started at Waddell & Reed where he built a wealth management firm focusing his efforts on helping families achieve their lifestyle and legacy goals.
+Mike Heatwole is a Certified Financial Planner™.
+He is the founder and CEO of The Dala Group.
+Mike graduated from the Illinois Institute of Technology with a bachelor’s degree in civil engineering and a master’s in Structural Engineering.
+His interest in financial planning began as a table leader for Dave Ramsey’s Financial Peace University, and shortly after, he changed careers to became a financial planner.
+He organically built The Dala Group, a wealth management firm, focusing on helping families achieve their lifestyle and legacy goals.

 Previous